About DAYBUE®

 Hand movements or stereotypies

 More control of hands.
 Can hold objects longer.
 Not grasping her body and face as much Hands are more fluid and open, can hold a fork or cup, taps on fridge when hungry More purposeful hand use.
-Able to use a spoon and point at and touch her tablet Quiet, calmer hands.
-Can hold a cup, fork and grasp and reach for things Less aggressive hand movements.
-More control of hands
+Able to use a spoon and point at and touch her tablet Less aggressive hand movements.
+A little more control of handsHands have been more relaxed and has more control over them

 Repetitive behaviors icon